 Image description: Jaya's painting of the phrase "Black Lives Matter" in black acrylic.

 I'm vegan for the animals.
-I've been vegan for 13 years and was vegetarian for 18 years before that.
+I've been vegan since 2008 and vegetarian since 1990.
 I decided to become vegetarian at age 9 after observing the astuteness of the companion animal chickens (Cluck and Doodle) with whom we shared our home.
 They were clearly as smart and sensitive as our companion dogs and cats, and the chickens had big, sassy personalities which I loved.
 I matter-of-factly informed my parents I wouldn't be eating animals anymore and that set me on my path.

 Image description: Jaya wears a hat embroidered with the word "vegan" while on a run.